Spengreb/devops-utils/README.md

 will be passed in to the container if available, to enable SSH authentication using own keys.

+Alternatively, you can use `++key FILE` option to pass a specific key and it will be injected into the container as `/root/.ssh/id_rsa` at runtime.

+SSH config file `~/.ssh/config` is also injected into the container if it exists so that any special configuration for particular hosts is respected.

 ### Derived Image

 First usage scenario is when you build a derived image containing your